In this instructable, I made a makeup vanity. I had a blast making this one!

 Usually sanding is one of the last things I do when making a project.
 The more and more I make I realize that it would make life easier to sand everything prior to assembling.
 Of course, I will still do some sanding near the end of the project, but not as much.

 I have plans that I will be working from to create this makeup vanity.

 Let's start with the bottom down on a flat surface.
 Then attach the two sides.
-I used wood glue and a nail gun to assembly.
+I used wood glue and a nail gun to assemble.
 With the sides and back on, I can then add the front and the inner sides for the compartments.

 I used wood filler to cover the nail heads and the joints.
-The wood filler I'm using is made by DAP it's pink when applied and change color to let you know it's dried.
+The wood filler I'm using is made by DAP it's pink when applied and changes color to let you know it's dried.